In a sport as wildly unpredictable as baseball, just how important is a seed-line when it comes to paving a path to the Men's College World Series?

 |2004||Cal State Fullerton||2||N/R|

-A top eight national seed won the College World Series for the first five years after the process was introduced.
-Top two overall seeds took the title in each of the first three seasons.
+A top eight national seed won the Men's College World Series for the first five years after the process was introduced.
+The top two overall seeds took the title in each of the first three seasons.